Web Development

 Phase 3: Expand Strategically

-Add products based on online demand.
-Integrate with marketplaces like Google Shopping.
-Invest in SEO for e-commerce to capture organic search traffic.
+Add products based on what customers buy online.
+Connect to Google Shopping.
+Invest in SEO for e-commerce.

 Phase 4: Scale What Works